sebhtml/ray/README.md

 ## Solutions (all bundled in a single Product called Ray)

 - de novo genome assembly
-- de novo meta-genome assembly
+- de novo meta-genome assembly (with Ray Méta)
 - de novo transcriptome assembly (works, but not tested a lot)
 - quantification of contig abundances
-- quantification of microbiome consortia members
+- quantification of microbiome consortia members (with Ray Communities)
 - quantification of transcript expression
-- taxonomy profiling of samples
+- taxonomy profiling of samples (with Ray Communities)
-- gene ontology profiling of samples
+- gene ontology profiling of samples (with Ray Ontologies)

 see Documentation/BiologicalAbundances.txt